 Homework forms a vital part of the learning setup of most education systems and schools’ world over.
 Students get assigned homework by their teachers which they must complete and submit within stipulated timelines for grading.
 The discretion of the quality and amount of homework assigned lies with the teachers, and some take advantage of assigning students a vast workload.

 In most cases, the learners also get similar after-school assignments from different classes with related timelines and what seemed like adequate homework balloons and become insurmountable for students to finish at home.
-Students often receive limited help from parents on tough assignments.
+Students often receive limited college homework help from parents on tough assignments.
 Therefore, boredom can arise from doing such assignments in isolation.
 The enormous workload and impossible timelines can also cause anxiety, depression, and stress which can ultimately hinder good performances in school.

 The Homework Quantity Effect

 Different guidelines had to get developed concerning homework.
 Mainly because of the outcry and divisive opinions concerning homework from students, parents, and experts alike.
 As such, the quantity of homework became a sharp focus point, and something had to give for homework to continue as a means of catching up with the rest of the world, especially on technological advancement.